rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 When you install kubernetes on a system, the following components are installed:

-- API Server
+- API Server -> REST API
-- etcd keystore
+- etcd keystore -> database
 - scheduler
 - controller
 - container runtime
 - kubelet

+How does a container runs pod?

+1. We've some client (using kubectl) that run `kubectl apply -f pod.yml`
+2. kubectl is sending a POST request to a endpoint in the API server.